milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Request a report.
 You have the choice to request access to information on what categories of Personal Information we have collected and processed about you.
 Request your data.
 You have the choice to request access to your Personal Information in a structured, commonly used, and machine-readable format (access), and you may have the right to transmit that data to another entity (portability).
 Request to correct.
 You have the choice to request that we rectify inaccurate or incomplete Personal Information concerning you.
 Deleting what we have: You have the choice to request that we delete the Personal Information we have about you.
-Please note that we may need to retain certain information because we are legally required to do so or in order to protect our legitimate interests.
+Note: that we may need to retain certain information because we are legally required to do so or in order to protect our legitimate interests.
 Once we process a deletion request, we may be unable to provide access or support to our Services.
 If you choose to delete your Personal information from our systems, this will also unsubscribe you from all Common Sense Media Communications and delete other information such as your membership information, and reviews.
 You may re-subscribe to our communications at any time, but this will not restore your history if it has been permanently erased from our systems.

-Note, that these rights are not absolute, and in certain cases, we may decline your request as permitted by law.
+Note: that these rights are not absolute, and in certain cases, we may decline your request as permitted by law.

 You are entitled to exercise the options described above free from discrimination, as prohibited by applicable privacy laws.
 We typically do not charge any fees for exercising the choices described above, However, we may charge a reasonable fee for requests that are clearly unfounded, repetitive, or excessive.
 If we determine your request warrants a fee, we will notify you of the fee and explain that decision before completing your request.